averyark/roms/readme.md

 ### API Documentations

 > [!CAUTION]
-> The current SECRET_KEY is exposed.
-Replace the SECRET_KEY in `/roms/credentials` with your own key.
+> The current SECRET_KEY is exposed, so it is not recommended that any real passwords are used for testing.
+Replace the SECRET_KEY in `/roms/credentials` with your own key if you're using it for prod.
 You can generate your own SECRET_KEY using by running `openssl rand -hex 32` in terminal.

 ### Account
 Goal|API